kubernetes/website/content/en/docs/contribute/review/reviewing-prs.md

 ## Review process

 In general, review pull requests for content and style in English.
-The figure below outlines the steps for the review process.
+Figure 1 outlines the steps for the review process.
 The details for each step follow.

 <!-- See https://github.com/kubernetes/website/issues/28808 for live-editor URL to this figure -->
 <!-- You can also cut/paste the mermaid code into the live editor at https://mermaid-js.github.io/mermaid-live-editor to play around with it -->